valsamovich/cs.github.io/docs/tutorials/hive.md

 3. Converts SQL queries into MapReduce jobs
   - User does not need to know MapReduce
 4. Supports plugging custom MapReduce scripts into queries

+The **Hive** shell is tarted using the hive executable:

+    $ hive
+    hive>

+Use the `-f` flag to specify a file that contains a hive script:

+    $ hive -f query.hive